Social Justice and Qur’anic Social Ethics: Contemporary Explorations

 Celene Ibrahim, PhD, is a widely published scholar and pioneering American Muslim faith leader known for her commitment to fostering Islamic learning, civic engagement, and cross-cultural encounter.
 Dr. Ibrahim earned highest academic honors at Princeton University, became the first Muslim to earn a degree in divinity studies at Harvard University, and received Brandeis University’s first doctorate in Arabic and Islamic civilizations.

 She is currently the Muslim Chaplain at Tufts University.
 Her forthcoming book will be Female Figures in the Qur'an (Oxford University Press).
 Her newest book is One Nation, Indivisible: Seeking Liberty and Justice from the Pulpit to the Streets (Wipf & Stock, 2019), an anthology that explores religious pluralism in twenty-first century America through themes such as human vulnerability, interfaith solidarity, resilience in the face of discrimination, and love across lines of identity difference.
+You can read Celene's description of the book, which appeared in the Harvard Divinity Bulletin.

 Saturday 9:30 AM - 3:30 PM|